TheSkyler-Dev/Fern-lang/Doc/Documentation.md

 - `int` Integer (`int64` by default, can be explicitly defined otherwise with `int32`)
 	- `int32` 32-bit integer
 - `db` Double precision floating point (`db64`by default, can be set to `db32`)
-	- `db32` 32-bit double precision floating point
+	- `db32` 32-bit floating point (designated as `db32` to maintain consistency since normal floating points don't exist as their own data type)
 - `bool` Boolean
 - `ul` Unsigned long integer